Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands

 We note that the presence of a finite $\kappa_c$ is not a finite-size effect.
 To show this, we calculate $\kappa_c$ for different system sizes.
 Our extrapolations converge for $\phi=1/2$ to $\kappa_c \sim 0.7$, well below the single-particle scale $\kappa_0\sim 2.0$.
 Due to computational restraints, we keep one of $L_x,L_y$ fixed and increase the other.
 As shown by the black line in Fig.~\ref{fig_FiniteSize}(a), at $L_x=4$, $\kappa_c$ oscillates as $L_y$ increases for odd and even $L_y$ while the oscillating amplitude decays, showing a tendency to converge to a value about $0.7$.
 For $L_y=4$, as shown in Fig.~\ref{fig_FiniteSize}(b), $\kappa_c$ increases monotonically as $L_x$ only takes even values under our choice of magnetic unit cells and converges to $\kappa_c\sim 0.7$, close to that in Fig.~\ref{fig_FiniteSize}(b), implying $\kappa_c$ remains finite and smaller than $\kappa_0$ in the thermodynamic limit.

 Further including the remote band shows the persistence of such a many-body phase transition.
-Here, we evaluate the many-body energy spectrum without band projection as a function of interaction strength $U$, as shown in Fig.~\ref{fig_FiniteSize}.
-All the way up to the hard-core limit [see SM~\cite{SupMat}], the transition point $\kappa$ is always smaller than $\kappa_0$.
-Based on intuition from the variational principle in Hermitian systems, one may expect that $\kappa_c$ will not increase if we discard the single-band approximation and raise $U$.
-That is because for large $U$, the single-band approximation is invalid and the Hamiltonian is diagonalized within a larger Hilbert space.
-According to the variational principle, the enlarged Hilbert space leads to lower ground state energy and thus a smaller $\kappa_c$ is expected to enter a gapless regime with negative energy.
-However, we surprisingly find that $\kappa_c$ gets larger as $U$ increases [see Fig.~\ref{fig_FiniteSize}], in stark contrast to the insight from Hermitian quantum mechanics, which can be attributed to the breakdown of the conventional variational principle in non-Hermitian systems.
+Here, we evaluate the many-body energy spectrum without band projection as a function of interaction strength $U$, as shown in colored lines (compared to black lines) in Fig.~\ref{fig_FiniteSize}.
+All the way up to the hard-core limit, the transition point $\kappa$ is always smaller than $\kappa_0$.
+Based on intuition from the variational principle in Hermitian systems, one may expect that $\kappa_c$ cannot increase if we discard the single-band approximation, because the Hamiltonian is diagonalized within a larger Hilbert space.
+Explicitly, according to the variational principle, the enlarged Hilbert space leads to equal or lower ground state energy and thus a smaller $\kappa_c$ is expected to enter a gapless regime with negative energy.
+However, we find that $\kappa_c$ gets larger as we go beyond the single-band projection [see Fig.~\ref{fig_FiniteSize}], in stark contrast to the insight from Hermitian quantum mechanics, which can be attributed to the breakdown of the conventional variational principle in non-Hermitian systems [see SM~\cite{SupMat} for a detailed explanation].

+For generality, we also show results at $\phi=1/3$ in the SM~\cite{SupMat}, exhibiting the same physics qualitatively.
+We have also constructed a Lindblad master equation within the framework of the dissipative open quantum system for the realization of the non-Hermitian FCIs with finite lifetime in the End matter.~\cite{SupMat,Torres2014PRA}.

 \paragraph{Discussion.---}